 The museum houses fascinating artifacts, including the first written rules of Rugby Football and examples of early balls and caps.
 Former pupils include wartime prime minister Neville Chamberlain and author Salman Rushdie.
 Girls were first admitted in 1992 and wear long grey skirts down to the ground.
 Drop in tours run for 1hr 30 mins most Saturdays at 2pm.
 Tours are temporarily postponed due to Covid-19.

 Headliner: Snowdome, Tamworth, on the Warwickshire/Staffs border

-From ski & snowboarding lessons to tobogganing, adrenalin tubing and ice-skating, this real-snow indoor slope – the UK’s first – appeals to all ages, beginners and advanced.
-Every Christmas there’s a Winter Wonderland which returns, Covid secure, for a 16th year this November.
+From ski and snowboarding lessons to tobogganing, adrenalin tubing and ice-skating, this real-snow indoor slope – the UK’s first – is brilliant for all ages, beginners and advanced.
+Every Christmas there’s a Winter Wonderland.

 In-the-know intel: The Wave, Coventry

 The UK’s newest indoor waterpark.
 Coventry’s £36m is home to the UK’s biggest wave pool, churning 20 million litres of water every day, six high-octane slides, a beach café, and lazy river.
 Other features include a toddler splash zone, spa and health & fitness facilities.